Skip to main content

 Check the Istio Ingress Gateway service to get the external IP:

-kubectl get svc -n aks-istio-ingress
+kubectl get svc aks-istio-ingressgateway-external -n aks-istio-ingress

 Expected output: